zamazan4ik/awesome-pgo/article/article.md

 From chatting with my friends and asking proper questions at the [Highload](https://highload.ru/) conference I can say that local public clouds like Yandex cloud or VK cloud also don't use PGO internally for their products.
 I am pretty sure that the situation with other clouds is pretty much the same.

-In general, communication with corps sucks a lot.
+In general, communication with corporations sucks a lot.
 Yeah, I know that it's obvious and bla-bla-bla.
 But I needed to highlight it once again.
 Even developers from these companies confirm that this communication way sucks (ofc no names here)!

-From my experience it's much better to find a right person from interesting for you corp via mailing lists/Twitter/HackerNews/etc. and write directly to them.
-In this case, with higher probability you will get an answer (hopefully without NDA violation, haha) from a knowledgable about your question person and not from a first line "support" or even a LLM-based operator.
+From my experience, it's much better to find the right person from interesting for you corp via mailing lists/Twitter/HackerNews/etc. and write directly to them.
+In this case, with a higher probability, you will get an answer (hopefully without NDA violation, haha) from a knowledgable about your question person and not from a first-line "support" or even an LLM-based operator.
 However, no guarantees here either.
-Sometimes your requests will become forgotten, sometimes people just don't check their email or simply ignores you.
+Sometimes your requests will become forgotten, and sometimes people just don't check their email or simply ignore you.
 E.g. I sent an email to Brendan Gregg (I hope you know who is this performance semi-god.
 If don't - [you are welcome](https://www.brendangregg.com/)) about using PGO for the Intel products - no response.

 ### Proprietary software

-Everyday we use not only open-source software, that can be (simply) optimized with LTO, PGO, PLO and other fansy stuff by our own hands in a Gentoo-style but also some proprietary software where we have no such an option.
+Everyday we use not only open-source software, that can be (simply) optimized with LTO, PGO, PLO and other fancy stuff by our own hands in a Gentoo-style but also some proprietary software where we have no such an option.
 And still proprietary software performance can be valuable for us: CI performance with closed-source compilers, IDE performance, closed-source database performance (in both on-premise and SaaS versions) - there are many of them.
 So what could we do instead?

 I have tried to test a silly thing: write directly to the companies with the idea of optimizing their software with PGO.
 Here are some results:

 * Sent an email to <opensource@apple.com> about enabling PGO for Apple products like Apple Clang, prebuilt FoundationDB, etc - no response.
 * Created the [topic](https://forums.percona.com/t/profile-guided-optimization-pgo-for-databases/24035) on the official Percona forum about optimizing its products with PGO - no response
 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
-I have tried multiple times to create an account on this resource but with no success due to unknown for me reasons.
+I have tried multiple times to create an account on this resource but with no success due to unknown reasons.
 No more responses from them by email, btw.
 * Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response about PGO
-* Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - **got a response** that PGO information was sent to development teams.
+* Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - and **got a response** that PGO information was sent to development teams.
 Great!
-* Sent a request to [Arenadata DB](https://arenadata.tech/en/products/arenadata-db/) via the feedback form on the website - no response.
+* Sent a request to [Arenadata DB](https://arenadata.tech/en/products/arenadata-db/) via the feedback form on the website - but no response.
 Maybe my email is not enterprisish enough?
 * Sent an email to Cloudflare via https://sinkingpoint.com/ - sent 09.01.2024, got a response in a few hours!
 Cloudflare already uses PGO internally.
 For which projects, and what are the performance gains from it - still unknown.
 It needs to be clarified later.
 (TODO - rework it since I am talking with a person, I think)

 TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff